Ehsanassdi/SAST-False-Positive-Benchmark/README.md

 # SAST-False-Positive-Benchmark
-MSc Capstone Project – Benchmarking False-Positive Rates Across Static Analysis Tools for Python Web Applications.
+Benchmarking the False-Positive Rates and Detection Accuracy of SAST Tools on Human-Written and AI-Generated Python Code.